Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "People spend too much time doing and not enough time thinking about what they should be doing."
+> "Enthusiasm is a vital element toward the individual success of every man or woman."
-> — **Naval Ravikant**
+> — **Conrad Hilton**

 ---

-_Last updated: 27 June 2025 ⏳_
+_Last updated: 28 June 2025 ⏳_